Spending and Debt

 Our current economic state is simply unacceptable.
 Over the past three and a half years, our government has failed in one of its core duties: promoting an economy where lasting, well-paying jobs can be created in America.

 Washington has resoundingly failed the American public in ensuring that Americans secure meaningful employment.
-By investing in the creation of local private sector jobs, rather than President Obama’s and Nancy Pelosi’s liberal ideas of massive government stimulus and the bailout of financial institutions, the federal government can support the American people to provide a better life for their families.
+By investing in the creation of local private sector jobs, the federal government can support the American people to provide a better life for their families.

 Keeping America safe at home is the most fundamental duty of our government.
 The enduring flame of liberty was lit on our shores in 1776, and has been transcendent for over two centuries because of the resolve of the American people and the hard work of our men and women in uniform.
 The United States remains a leader in the world, and a strong national defense will allow America to remain strong throughout the world.